enasequence/read_docs/submit/annotations/clearinghouse_for_ENA_users.md

 ## How is using the Clearinghouse Different from Updating Records in ENA/Biosamples?

-It is important to differentiate the curations submitted via the ELIXIR Clearinghouse and archive-based metadata updates.
+It is important to differentiate between the curations submitted via the ELIXIR Clearinghouse and archive-based metadata updates.

-An ENA/Biosamples record update modifies the original public record, while a curation submitted to the Clearinghouse presents alongside the original record instead.
+<li>An ENA/Biosamples record update modifies the original public record, while a curation submitted to the Clearinghouse presents alongside the original record instead

-Only the original submitter/owner of an ENA/Biosample record can update this directly, while curations for a particular record can be submitted to the Clearinghouse by any user.
+<li>Only the original submitter of an ENA/Biosample record can update this directly, while curations for a particular record can be submitted to the Clearinghouse by *any user* (as long as sufficient evidence is provided for how that curation was generated)

-An ENA/Biosamples record update requires Webin authentication, while curation submission/modification requires either AAP or LifeScience ID authentication instead.
+<li>An ENA/Biosamples record update requires Webin authentication, while curation submission/modification requires either AAP or LifeScience ID authentication instead

-As ENA/Biosamples record updates modify the original record, the modifications will appear in EBI-based data portals (e.g. the Pathogens Portal, Early Cause, COVID-19 Data Portal) and be exchanged with other INSDC nodes.
+<li>As ENA/Biosamples record updates modify the original record, the modifications will appear in EBI-based data portals (such as the Pathogens Portal, Early Cause, COVID-19 Data Portal) and be exchanged with other INSDC nodes.
 Curations submitted via Clearinghouse only present in the ENA browser and do not feed into other INSDC sites nor data portals.

-ENA/Biosamples record update = performed only by original submitter (incl. broker), modifies the original record in ENA/Biosamples database, requires webin credentials, record updates will feed through to associated data portals

-Clearinghouse = curation (i.e ‘updates’) submission can be performed by anyone (as long as sufficient evidence is provided for how that curation was generated), no modification to original record in ENA/Biosamples database, curations associated with more details (e.g. provider name, timestamp, assertion method/evidence), webin credentials not required (but bearer token is), curations do not appear in data portals

 ## The Link between Biosamples & ENA
 BioSamples stores and supplies descriptions and metadata about biological samples used in research and development by academia and industry.